1millionwomentotech/toolkitten/summer-of-code/README.md

 Courses should be interactive as much as possible, with Mentors available to answer questions over Helpdesk and Forum.
 For Course syllabi and schedule see below.

-Run the workshops in a second room if at all possible.
-45-90 minute workshops are a good length.
-If you have more than one workshop, leave 15-30 minutes free between workshops to allow for the first leader to close up and the second leader to set up.

 # Sponsorship

 For large events like this, we need sponsors to help us cover the costs.
 At the moment we are $25k short of being able to admit all 19,951 pre-registrants.